Generic selectors

 A public debate about Roma's potential new stadium took place in September and October 2023, creating two separate documents.

-The first summarized the main observations of the debate, while the second summarised the themes.
+The first summarised the main observations of the debate, while the second summarised the themes.
 The combination of the two will be used to evaluate which issues will be explored further after the club presents the final project.

 As with the vast majority of new stadium builds, the main concern is expected to be the potential impact on the environment in the surrounding area.